KwasiGio/backlog-bounty/README.md

 ## 💼 Why it matters

-This project is attempting to simulate real-world engineering practices for my own learning:
+This project is built to solve a familiar problem for gamers: keeping track of a growing backlog.
+Backlog Bounty helps users organize and document their game progress in one place.

 - RESTful API architecture with clear endpoints
 - Structured backend using Spring Boot with layered services